icaichen/KeepJoy/UI_IMPROVEMENTS_SUMMARY.md

    - Have `joyLevel` set to `null` or `0`
    - Are NOT counted in the heart index

-**Conclusion:** The heart index correctly reflects items that user decided to keep because they spark joy.
+**Conclusion:** The heart index correctly reflects items that user decided to keep because they bring joy.
 No changes needed.

 ---